Dodgers Spring Training

 The protective screen behind home plate extends from sections 11-19 but is barely noticeable to fans sitting behind it.

 Depending upon which side of the grandstand you sit you have two choices of backdrops.
 The South Mountains can be seen from the third base side of the ballpark, the higher up and further down the outfield lines the better.
-Ditto for the University of Phoenix Stadium, which opened in 2006 and is home to the Arizona Cardinals, on the first base side.
+Ditto for the University of Phoenix Stadium, which opened in 2006 and is home to the NFL’s Arizona Cardinals, on the first base side of the park.

 Thanks to the 360-degree concourse standing room is plentiful and quite popular in two places: 1) behind home plate, where the concourse is covered by the press box, and 2) in left field, where food and drink rails were installed on the concourse behind the Dodgers bullpen.